phinguyen712/Journey/README.md

 ## Using Journey

-1.(Optional)create account or login to save your work.
+1.(Optional)Sign up or login to save your work.

 2.Click on **Plan Journey** to start.